‘Bold & The Beautiful’ Daily Spoilers: Hope Erupts At Steffy, Finn Takes His Anger Out On Liam

 Hope’s not ready to talk about Liam’s betrayal yet.
 She hides her broken heart from her mother because she knows Brooke Logan Forrester (Katherine Kelly Lang).
 Brooke will unleash her wrath on Liam and Steffy if she finds out about their one-night stand.

-Friday, January 15 – All Hell Breaks When Hope Explodes At Steffy
+Friday, January 15 – All Hell Breaks Loose When Hope Explodes At Steffy

 Hope is spitting mad.
 She explodes when she comes face-to-face with Steffy and all hell breaks loose.

 Zende asks Zoe about Carter Walton (Lawrence Saint-Victor).
 However, the model has another agenda.
 She taunts him to admit that he has feelings for her.
-She’s afraid that he may have fallen for her sister instead.
+She’s afraid he may have fallen for her sister instead.